- Home

 Job Description

-The cabin crew is responsible for ensuring safety and comfort of passengers.
-His or her assigned tasks involve showing passengers their seat and providing extra attention to the elderly and specially-abled passengers.
-Cabin crew serves meals and refreshment on board to passengers.
+The cabin crew is responsible for ensuring the safety and comfort of passengers.
+The cabin crew serves meals and refreshments on board to passengers.
 He or she ensures emergency equipment is functioning properly.

 Salary Description

-The salary of cabin crew varies depending on various factors such as number of hours spent on flight, the airline that you are working with and the seniority in the airline.
+The salary of cabin crew varies depending on various factors such as many hours spent on flight, the airline that he or she are working with, and the seniority of the airline.
 An entry-level candidate can expect an average cabin crew salary of Rs.
 25,000 per month.

 Cabin Supervisor